IGXO Cosmetics

 Putting hand sanitizer in your hair has several negative effects:

-• It causes scalp irritation – The alcohol in hand sanitizer can irritate the scalp, leading to redness, itchiness, dandruff, and potentially hair loss.
+• It causes scalp irritation.
+The alcohol in hand sanitizer can irritate the scalp, leading to redness, itchiness, dandruff, and potentially hair loss.

-• It damages hair – Alcohol weakens the hair shaft causing strands to break more easily.
+• It damages hair.
+Alcohol weakens the hair shaft, causing strands to break more easily.
 Hair becomes prone to split ends and breakage.

-• It’s not made for hair – Hand sanitizer is designed to kill germs on hands, not clean the scalp or hair.
+• It’s not made for hair.
+Hand sanitizer is designed to kill germs on hands, not clean the scalp or hair.
 It’s not formulated to be used on your head.

 The takeaway is that hand sanitizer should only be used on hands.
-The alcohol formula is meant for surface cleaning the hands, not treating the hair or scalp.
+The alcohol formula is meant for surface cleaning of the hands, not treating the hair or scalp.
 Using hand sanitizer on hair will likely do more harm than good.

 Hand sanitizer is not the best solution for greasy hair.
 While it does contain alcohol that can remove excess oil buildup, it strips away too much oil from your hair.

 Yes, hand sanitizer will absorb the grease in overly oily hair.
-But it doesn’t just take away the excess grease, it removes all the natural oils your hair needs.
+But it doesn’t just take away the excess grease; it removes all the natural oils your hair needs.
 This leaves your hair feeling dry, rough, and brittle.

 Instead of hand sanitizer, try these gentle alternatives for greasy hair: